sdeshp0/satellite-data-processing/README.md

 A repository for learning and experimenting with satellite data using the Microsoft Planetary Computer.

 The repo provides:
-- a shared geospatial core (core/)
+- shared geospatial core (core/)
-- a unified interactive app (app/)
+- interactive app (app/)
+- notebooks for experiments and testing

 This structure allows for the addition of modules as new pages to the app